kakserpom/clusterduck/clusterduck/README.md

 - **Events and triggers**
-Just about anything is an event that you can hook up your trigger on.
+Just about everything is an event that you can hook up your trigger on.

 - **KISS.**